jwonghk/Soccer-team-data-management/README.md

 - I have always like soccer, so I want to input some of my favorite players and set a team

+## User Stories
+- Add a player to the list of available to choose from
+- Remove a player if not considered available anymore
+- Display some statistics of the player
+- Edit a player's statistics